 Economic growth has nothing to do with an increase in GDP that comes from monetary expansion.
 That is merely a recalculation of the size of an economy, as necessitated by a currency that continually loses its value.

 A method for calculating real, Smithian economic growth that cancels out the effects of inflation, derivatives and possibly the majority of the rest of a central banker’s card tricks is to take a two-point 12-year min-max average of a country’s GDP growth rate.
-While this sounds insanely complicated, it’s actually pretty simple:
+While this sounds complicated, it’s actually simple:

 To find out China’s real economic growth from 2004 to 2015 (inclusive), find the year with the highest economic growth and the year with the lowest economic growth over the 12 year period, then average the two numbers.
 Over the 2004-2015 period, China’s highest economic growth was 14.7%, in 2007.
 Her lowest economic growth was 6.9%, in 2015.
 To find her real economic growth: